 Grammar is just one of the four evaluation criteria used to give you a score in the speaking test.
 The others are fluency and coherence, lexical resource (vocabulary range) and pronunciation.

 All of them are equally important.
 So if you are very good at grammar, one fourth of your final score will definitely be high.
 But if you want an overall high score, you need to also prove you have a wide vocabulary range.
-If you can use a lot of words to correctly express what you want to say, you’ll score high here as well.

 The truth: There are four evaluation criteria on the speaking test: (1) grammatical range and accuracy, (2) fluency and coherence, (3) lexical resource and (4) pronunciation.